Devin Brugman Slays In A Leopard-Print Swimsuit While Sipping A Glass Of Water

 A tag on the photo indicated that Devin was wearing the Bahamas one-piece from her line, which featured thin spaghetti shoulder straps that showcased her toned arms.
 It boasted a daringly low-cut scoop neckline that flashed her ample cleavage and bare decolletage, as well as a high-cut design that teased a glimpse of her curvy hips and toned legs.

-She added a gold pendant necklace and dainty dangling earrings to give her look the perfect amount of bling, and tied her dark tresses in a messy ponytail that fell down her back in loose waves.
-To complete the look, Devin also added a touch of makeup to highlight her striking natural beauty.
-The minimal application appeared to include a peach lipstick and blush, as well as a thick coat of mascara.
+Devin added a gold pendant necklace and dainty dangling earrings to give her look the perfect amount of bling, and tied her dark tresses in a messy ponytail that fell down her back in loose waves.
+To complete the look, she also added a touch of makeup to highlight her striking natural beauty.
+The minimal application appeared to include peach lipstick and blush, as well as a thick coat of mascara.

-It wasn’t long before fans began showering the scantily clad model with love for her new social media appearance.
-It has amassed nearly 8,000 likes after just one hour of going live, as well as dozens of comments and compliments.
+It wasn’t long before fans began showering the model with love for her new social media appearance.
+It has amassed nearly 8,000 likes after just one hour of going live, as well as dozens of comments.

 “So cute!” one person wrote.